 We redesigned our database and categorised the universities by study areas.
 In the Comprehensive Universities category we listed the universities with wide profile, which offer courses in various study areas.
 The universities with simple profile are listed under the category of their main study area.

-If you look for universities in a specific study area, please use the search module below to get results from every category.
+If you look for universities in a specific study area, please use the search module to get results from every category.

 The most important goal and professional task of the Hungarian Dance Academy is to train and educate versatile dancers, dance teachers, choreographers and theoreticians who in turn, will be able to qualify as performing artists, teachers or pursue creative work on the strength of their expertise, having acquired the values of international and Hungarian culture, especially in the field of dance art.